 To find out how much water this garden bed will need, multiply 108 times .62 for an answer of about 67 gallons of water once a week.
 Remember to water early in the day to avoid evaporative loss.

 If you don't yet have a digital garden hose meter attached to your sprinkler or drip system, one old-fashioned way of checking volume over a short amount of time involves empty tuna fish cans.
 Eight is a good number of cans for our hypothetical screen.

 From the base of each can, measure up 1/2 inch and 1 inch, drawing lines with an indelible marker.
 Place the cans throughout the planted area.
 Water for 30 minutes; then check how full the cans are.
 Note variations from one part of the bed to another in case adjustments may be necessary in the positioning of your sprinkler head, hose or drip lines.

 Remember that perennials, shrubs and trees require slower watering than your lawn.
 If the tuna cans are spilling over after 30 minutes, you are watering too quickly and need to slow down the flow.

 If the cans reach the half-inch mark in 30 minutes, then you increase the watering time to 1 hour to deliver an inch of water.

 Back to digital hose meters: These days, public libraries check out far more than books.
-So although it is clever, it isn't too surprising that the Austin Public Library in Texas is checking out water meters to aid the city in its conservation efforts.
+So although it is clever, it isn't too surprising that the Austin Public Library in Texas checks out hose meters to aid the city in its conservation efforts.